 Read on for the best pet hair removers to get your clothing, furniture, and more fur-free.

-Best Overall: Evriholder FURemover Broom Pet Hair Removal Tool with Squeegee
+Best Overall: Evriholder FURemover Pet Hair Removal Broom

 This cross between a broom, a rake, and a squeegee is an essential item in your pet hair removal tool kit.
 It works on hardwood, tile, carpets, and more to help remove the pet fur.
 On smooth floors, it works better than a traditional broom and dustbin because it traps the fur in its teeth.
 On carpeted floors, use it to comb out the hair that has gotten lodged in the fibers, then give it a once over with a vacuum for hair-free floors.